 Various Solar Panel Monitoring Methods

-You can use various available devices to monitor solar power production, consumption and performance.
+You can use various available devices to monitor solar power production, consumption, and performance.
 Some of these methods of solar power monitoring include:

 #1 Inverter to PC Connection

-You can download a free software from your manufacturer’s website and install it on your PC for monitoring.
-Then simply connect your PC to Inverter using a Bluetooth connection or through CAT5 cable.
+You can download free software from your manufacturer’s website and install it on your PC for monitoring.
+Then simply connect your PC to Inverter using a Bluetooth connection or through a CAT5 cable.
 This is a cheap and good method especially when you want to log the data.

 #2 Inverter to Smartphone Connection

 Using this method, you simply connect your smartphone via Bluetooth to monitor the data and change the profile settings for your inverter.
 The method allows for wireless solar energy monitoring.
-Also, depending on your settings and available features, you can remotely view data using internet connection or via text messages (SMS).
+Also, depending on your settings and available features, you can remotely view data using an internet connection or via text messages (SMS).